sophi-mai/cse256_sophiamai_EX4/README.md

 # VERSION TWO
 <b>GUESS THE WORD GAME:</b><br>
 a. <i>@retry</i>: a global/decorator function.
 Handles incorrect guesses from by_letter(). <br>
-b. <i>by_letter():</i> selects a word from the list, returns a congratulatory message if the whole word is guessed, sends a failed message to global/decorator if any letter is guessed incorrectly. (pushed in repository "GitProject")
+b. <i>by_letter():</i> selects a word from the list, returns a congratulatory message if the whole word is guessed, sends a failed message to global/decorator if any letter is guessed incorrectly. (<mark>pushed</mark> in repository "GitProject")